-The Company did not sell any shares of Common Stock nor receive any proceeds under the Equity Distribution Agreement during the three months ended September 30, 2024.
-As a result of the August 2024 Equity Offering we are precluded from utilizing the ATM Program for one year following the closing of the offering, and as a result approximately \$410 thousand of costs previously capitalized for the ATM Program were written-off to General and administrative expense during the three months ended September 30, 2024.
+The Company did not sell any shares of Common Stock nor receive any proceeds under the Equity Distribution Agreement during the three and six months ended December 31, 2024.
+As a result of the August 2024 Equity Offering, the Company is precluded from utilizing the ATM Program for one year following the closing of the offering, and as a result approximately \$410 thousand of costs previously capitalized for the ATM Program were written-off to General and administrative expense during the three months ended December 31, 2024.